Slide background

 • Certificate of Good Standing

-• Statute and Articles of Association
+• Articles and Memorandum of Association

 • Financial Statements and Annual Returns

-• Arbitrary Awards and Court Orders
+• Court Orders and Arbitration Awards

 Natadan Limited offers assistance with registration of UK company, providing company address and secretarial service and full support with filing company documents.
 We can also assist with opening a bank account and financial accounting.